-I use Photoshop (Camera RAW), and I also use Nik Collection software to cleanup and enhance my photography.
+I use Photoshop (Camera RAW), and I also use Nik Collection software to clean up and enhance my photography.
 Mostly for landscapes and Black and White Photography.

 Can you tell me about one of your favorite or most memorable photo shoots?
 What made it so great and why did you like it so much?

-Like I said, there have been so many, but this is one of my favorites, for no reason other than I didn’t ever expect it to hop onto this dead stump.
+As I said, there have been so many, but this is one of my favorites, for no reason other than I didn’t ever expect it to hop onto this dead stump.
 I love heron, crane, and egret pictures the most.
 This is of a Green Heron.

 Do you have any projects that make you look back and shake your head?
 What made the experience so unpleasant?